Fields marked with can't be left blank.

 By subscribing to our mailing list you give us permission to email you about the work of JPR and the research we conduct.
 Your details are never shared.

-Written by Poland's leading Jewish journalist, this study considers the views of a cross section of Polish Jewish leaders, and calls for greater investment in the development of Jewish culture.
-Originally written in English, this is the Polish language translation.
+Written by a leading journalist specialising in German Jewish life, this study is based on the views of a cross-section of German Jewish leaders, and explores some of the key challenges confronting the community.
+Originally written in English, this is the German language translation.

 Published by the European Union Agency for Fundamental Rights (FRA), this report is based on the data gathered and analysed by JPR and Ipsos MORI after we were commissioned by the EU to conduct the survey.
 It constitutes probably the largest survey of European Jews ever undertaken.